digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

 .. snippet:: getting_started
     .. success(output=15):: health.status

-As you can read from the status, both participants are now connected to the domain.
+As you can read from the status, both participants are now connected to the sync domain.
 You can test the connection with the following diagnostic command, inspired by the ICMP ping:

 .. snippet:: getting_started